 Three different IP ratings are available in the SMD23E2 and SMD24E2 product lines.

-- ➤ IP50: Units have sealed M12 D-coded connectors for their ethernet ports.
-A sealed M12 A-coded connector is used for power and two digital inputs. - IP64: Units have a shaft seal and sealed M12 D-coded connectors for their ethernet ports.
-A sealed M12 A-coded connector is used for power and two digital inputs. - IP65/67: Units have a shaft seal and sealed M12 D-coded connectors for their ethernet ports.
+All units have sealed M12 D-coded connectors for their ethernet ports.
 A sealed M12 A-coded connector is used for power and two digital inputs.
+A sealed M8 connector is used for the STO inputs on units with this option.

+- ► IP50: No additional sealing

+- ► IP64: Units have a shaft seal

-Additionally, the units are sealed with an FDA approved epoxy.
+- ► IP65/67: Units have a shaft seal and the body is sealed with an FDA approved epoxy.
+Units are rated for an IP65 washdown and are submersion rated to IP67.

+Part Numbering System